ssec/polar2grid/doc/source/installation.rst

         $GEO2GRID_HOME/bin/<p2g_script.sh> ...

-    If you want to run commands without including the preceding directory path, or if using in a script in its own background environment, then you can set your path to include the /bin directory:
+    To execute commands without including the preceding directory path, or if using in a script in its own background environment, then set the path to include the /bin directory:

     .. code-block:: bash